Samsung/tizen-docs/docs/application/native/guides/multimedia/image-edit.md

 <a name="animation"></a>
 ## Encoding an Animated GIF or WEBP

-To encode an animated GIF or WEBP image:
+To encode an animated GIF or WEBP image, follow these steps:

 1. Create an encoding handle using `image_util_anim_encode_create()`: